StarsoftAnalysis/interaxi/README.md

 ### `register`
 Start pen registration -- see below.
 ### `render <0-3>`
+When previewing with an output filename set, a preview of what would have been plotted can be created.
     0 - Do not render previews
     1 - Render pen-down movement only
     2 - Render pen-up movement only